-Our Designated Safeguarding Lead (DSL) for child protection in school is our Head Teacher, Mrs Gillam.
+Our Designated Safeguarding Lead (DSL) for child protection in school is our Acting Executive Head Teacher, Mrs De Barr

-Our Deputy Designated Safeguarding Lead is our Deputy Head, Mrs Smith.
+Our Deputy Designated Safeguarding Lead is our Acting Head of School, Mrs Smith.

-Any concerns raised by staff, volunteers or visitors are presented in writing to the DSL who will follow up these concerns and keep records of the response and any actions taken.
+Any concerns raised by staff, volunteers or visitors are logged on our CPOMS system and shared with the DSL who will follow up these concerns and keep records of the response and any actions taken.
 All concerns raised are dealt with in confidence and shared on a ‘need to know’ basis.

 If parents or members of the public have concerns regarding any of our children, then these can be shared with our DSL through the school office.
-However, direct referrals should be made by contacting the Children and Families Service through the contact centre on 01609 780780 (option 2).
+However, direct referrals should be made by contacting the Children and Families Service through the contact centre on 0300 1312131.
 Calls can be made anonymously.
 If you are concerned that any child is at immediate risk of harm then you should not hesitate to call 999 and report this to the police.

 Childline can be contacted at 0800 1111